-Dr. Oz said ayurvedic medicine provides a simple road map for treating your body based on your dosha, or unique body type.
+Dr. Oz said an Ayurvedic diet provides a simple road map for treating your body based on your dosha, or unique body type.
 "It is not about treating body parts; it's about your body type," he said.

 Dr. Oz's guest was neurologist Dr. Trupti Gokani, who said there are three different body types: Kapha, Pitta, and Vata.
 Each body type has its own physical and emotional characteristics.

 The Kapha dosha is the largest body type, characterized by wide shoulders and hips, thick hair and lots of stamina.
 They tend to be resilient and stable but are prone to health issues like weight gain, poor circulation, sluggish digestion, nasal congestion, and allergies.

 Dr. Oz said Kapha people should limit sugar, salt and fats from their diets and eat lots of vegetables.
 Dr. Gokani recommended that Kaphas take a holy basil supplement to clear up brain fog and congestion.

 Pitta doshas tend to have a medium frame with a medium build and are often goal-oriented and warm individuals who have glowing skin.
 Their major health complaints include stress, irritability, acid reflux and sleep interruptions, and pain near their temples.

 Gokani told Dr. Oz Pittas should limit alcohol, coffee and hot spices, and instead should consume sweet juicy fruits like mangoes and melons and "cooling" vegetables like cucumbers, kale and lettuce.

 Pittas should take a good anti-inflammatory supplement that can boost the immune system like amla, which has potent antioxidant properties.